 Next, up one square from the bottom and opposite from the wire seam, cut out a section of the cage, 4 squares on each side.

-On the left side, cut away the left square, leaving the top and bottom wires.
-On the right side, repeat leaving the middle wire.
+the left side, cut away the left square, leaving the top and bottom wires.
+On the right side,

 Next, using needle nose pliers, bend the top and bottom wire around the left vertical wire of the cutout.
 This will create a hinge for the cage door.
 Don't make it too tight, you want it to pivot fully open.
 This can be done by bending the hinge in the middle of the two wires.
 Make sure the top wire (hinge) goes over the top horizontal wire of the cutout and the bottom wire (hinge) goes under the bottom wire of the cutout.
 This will prevent the door from sliding either up or down in the cage.